araujo88/BitLDC/README.md

 - **System Integrity and Trust**: The scenarios highlight the importance of maintaining a high-integrity, tamper-resistant system, especially to prevent fraudulent death claims.
 - **Mechanism for Dispute and Rectification**: The protocol should include a mechanism for individuals to dispute wrongful death certifications and for verifiers to rectify mistakes.
 - **Ethical Framework**: A comprehensive ethical framework is essential to address the implications of wrongful death certifications or failures to certify actual deaths.
-- **System Transparency and Auditing**: Regular audits and transparency in the verification process can help in maintaining the integrity of the BitDC Protocol.
+- **System Transparency and Auditing**: Regular audits and transparency in the verification process can help in maintaining the integrity of the BitLDC Protocol.
 - **Emergency Protocols**: The system should have emergency protocols for situations where the normal operation is disrupted, either due to technical issues or malicious activities.

-The BitDC Protocol, in its design, must consider these scenarios to ensure it is robust, secure, and capable of handling various real-world situations effectively.
+The BitLDC Protocol, in its design, must consider these scenarios to ensure it is robust, secure, and capable of handling various real-world situations effectively.

 # Edge cases

-In addition to the scenarios already discussed, the BitDC Protocol could encounter several other situations that should be considered for a comprehensive system design.
+In addition to the scenarios already discussed, the BitLDC Protocol could encounter several other situations that should be considered for a comprehensive system design.
 These scenarios may include:

 ### 1. Loss or Compromise of Private Keys
    - **Scenario**: An individual loses access to their private key(s) required for life verification or a verifier loses their key.